mergesort/Boutique/README.md

 ```

 ### StoredValue & AsyncStoredValue

+We'll go through a high level overview of the `@StoredValue` and `@AsyncStoredValue` property wrappers below, but they're fully documented with context, use cases, and examples [here](https://mergesort.github.io/Boutique/documentation/boutique/the-@stored-family-of-property-wrappers/).

 The `Store` and `@Stored` were created to store an array of data because most data apps render comes in the form of an array.
 But occasionally we need to store an individual value, that's where @`StoredValue` and @`AsyncStoredValue` come in handy.